 As famous for his hedonistic lifestyle as for his guitar playing, Richards also turns 69 later this year.
 He also favours longer hair, and has done for most of his career, although he chose to wear a felt trilby to the exhibition.
 However, despite the headgear, Richards shows few signs of hair loss beyond a slightly receding hairline.

 Of the remaining bandmates, drummer and percussionist Watts shows perhaps the clearest signs of hair loss, aged 71.
 As a youngster he preferred to keep his hair much shorter, but now Watts’ hair is totally white and his scalp is clearly visible in places.
 Three-quarters of men Watt’s age will also have experienced some form of hair loss, so this is not unusual.

-At 65, bass guitar player Ronnie Wood is the baby of the Stones.
+At 65, guitarist Ronnie Wood is the baby of the Stones.
 During his recent appearance with the rest of his bandmates, he was still sporting a shaggy, spiky mop of shoulder-length hair which appears to have defied the effects of time.

 Despite the stresses associated with being one of the world’s biggest bands and the well-documented alcohol and drug excesses of their youth, The Rolling Stones have managed to age incredibly well, with three out of four showing few, if any, signs of hair loss.
 Either they are blessed with incredibly good genes, or the group have a secret weapon.

 Hair loss is both completely normal and natural, but it is also often treatable particularly when identified early.
 As a result, men who seek professional advice from a hair loss expert before excessive hair loss develops can often begin a treatment plan before the loss is noticed.